José De León: Minnesota Twins

 On December 13, 2022, De León signed a minor league contract with the Minnesota Twins organization.
 He began the 2023 season with the Triple-A St. Paul Saints, where he made 9 appearances and recorded a 3.62 ERA with 26 strikeouts and 1 save in 27.1 innings pitched.
 On May 16, 2023, De León's contract was selected to the active roster.
 During a game against the Detroit Tigers on June 24, De León injured his arm while warming up in the 8th inning after being brought in to pitch.
 To that point in the season, he had recorded a 4.67 ERA with 17 strikeouts in 17 1/3 innings pitched.
 On June 26, it was announced that De León would undergo Tommy John surgery after an MRI revealed a torn ligament in his right elbow.
 Following the season on October 20, De León was removed from the 40-man roster and sent outright to Triple–A St. Paul.
 On October 23, De León elected free agency.

 Boston Red Sox (second stint)

 On March 4, 2025, De León signed a minor league contract with the Boston Red Sox.
-He spent the season with the Triple-A Worcester Red Sox, compiling an 0-9 record and 6.93 ERA with 89 strikeouts in 75 1/3 innings pitched across 22 games (13 starts).
+He spent the season with the Triple-A Worcester Red Sox, compiling an 0–9 record and 6.93 ERA with 89 strikeouts in 75 1/3 innings pitched across 22 games (13 starts).
 On September 28, wanting to rest their primary starting rotation for the postseason, the Red Sox selected De León's contract and tabbed him as their starting pitcher for their season finale.
 He recorded the win after allowing three runs with eight strikeouts across 6 2/3 innings of work.
 On October 17, De León was removed from the 40-man roster and sent outright to Worcester, however he elected free agency on October 20.

+On February 9, 2026, De León signed with the Caliente de Durango of the Mexican League.
+However, he suffered an injury prior to the season and was released by the club on May 11.